natematias/governing-human-algorithm-behavior/README.md

 #### Thurs 04-28 Policy Topic:Algorithmic Literacy
 In order for democratic societies to govern a problem, people need to know about it and care enough to do something.
 How does the public understand and care about human-algorithm feedback?

+* Druga, S., Christoph, F., & Ko, A. J. (2022).
+[Family as a Third Space for AI Literacies: How do children and parents learn about AI together?](https://faculty.washington.edu/ajko/papers/Druga2022FamilyAILiteracy.pdf).
 * Rainie, L., Anderson, J. (2017) "The need grows for algorithmic literacy, transparency and oversight" from [Code-Dependent: Pros and Cons of the Algorithm Age](https://www.pewresearch.org/internet/2017/02/08/code-dependent-pros-and-cons-of-the-algorithm-age/).
 Pew Research Center
+* (Gradstudents) Choose one of the following:
 <!--* (possible invited guests: Baobao Zhang, Natalize Bazarova)-->
+Discussion questions:
+* If the design of algorithms is controlled by engineers and most people aren't engineers, how would algorithm literacy actually make a difference in people's lives if at all?
+* What kinds of knowledge about algorithms does a democratic public need?
+* Given feedback loops between humans and algorithms, what social science knowledge should be included in algorithmic literacy projects?

 <!--#### Thurs 04-28 Research Methods: Citizen Science and Field Experiments
 How can we learn the safety of algorithms or the effectiveness of policies in real-world situations—while still limiting the risks?
 Field experiments, when conducted with public consent and careful oversight, enable researchers to audit systems and test policies in controlled circumstances with as few people as possible.